 Is CISSP worth it for beginners?

-Usually no. CISSP can be valuable later, but ISC2 requires at least five years of cumulative full-time experience across CISSP domains to become certified.
+Usually no. CISSP can be valuable later, but ISC2 requires at least five years of cumulative paid work experience across CISSP domains to become certified.
 Beginners should usually start with credentials and projects that fit their current eligibility.

 Are AI certifications worth it in 2026?